Patricia Evangelista: Early career

 She is a fellow of the South East Asian Press Alliance (SEAPA), is a Titus Brandsma Awardee for Emergent Journalism and was part of Devex's 2012 40 under 40.

 She is the co-founder of Storyline Productions with filmmaker Paolo Villaluna.
 Her various television projects have been recipients of a number of local awards including the Gawad Tanglaw, the Catholic Mass Media Award, as well as three New York Festivals medals.

 Evangelista's short film on the aftermath of Supertyphoon Haiyan won the media prize at the Ministerial Conference for Disaster Risk Reduction in Thailand in 2014.
 She was also awarded the 2014 Kate Webb Prize for frontline journalism.

 She is a field reporter for Rappler, producing documentary and news pieces as well as analysis for the Thought Leaders section.
 As a writer-at-large for Esquire magazine since its inception, Evangelista writes long-form journalism pieces and profiles politicians and newsmakers.

+Some People Need Killing: A Memoir of Murder in My Country

+In October 2023, Evangelista published a memoir, Some People Need Killing, about her time reporting on the drug war by former president Rodrigo Duterte in the Philippines.
+David Remnick called it a "journalistic masterpiece" in The New Yorker.
+The book was included on Time's The 100 Must Read Books of 2023 list, as well as The New York Times 10 Best Books of 2023 list.
+It was also longlisted for the 2024 Women's Prize for Non-Fiction, and won the 2024 Helen Bernstein Book Award for Excellence in Journalism.